Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 The data pre-processing for these areas was simpler as there has been less change between 2001 and 2011 for Output Areas than other types of adminstrative geography.
-Of the xx 2001 MSOAs, xx were also found in the 2011 dataset.
-The remaining zones were allocated to new areas in which there was more than a 90% spatial overlap between 2001 and 2011 zones and the remainder were left as NAs.
-This led to xx 2011 MSOA zones for which the change in the proportion of commuters using bicycles as their primary mode of transport to work was known.
-The process was used to process the LSOA level data, resulting in xx LSOA zones containing data from both the 2001 and 2011 Census.
+Of the 6,781 2001 MSOAs, 98% (6,640) are unchanged in the 2011 dataset.
+The remaining 141 zones are contiguous with the more numerous (n = 6791) 2011 zones (fig. x).
+Because many of 2001 MSOAs were split-up into small 2011 zones, the solution was not as simple as allocating the misfits to the nearest 2011 zones.
+Instead we took advantage of the unchanging geometry of the OA zones and calculated incomplete records by aggregating 2001 data from OA-zones in each incomplete 2011 zone (fig. x).

 # Method